 - No past-due minimum payments while in the Fingerhut FreshStart program

 - No foreclosure, tax liens or other derogatory marks on your credit

-As long as you avoid the negatives, you should have a good chance of Fingerhut Credit approval.
+As long as you avoid the negatives, you should have a good chance of Fingerhut Credit Card approval.
 And the best part about the process is if you’re not qualified for the card, Fingerhut might instead enroll you in their FreshStart program.

 With this program, you’ll be able to make a Fingerhut purchase between $50 and the spending limit they give you.
 You must make a down payment of at least $50 toward the balance, and then pay off the rest in the time limit they specify after (usually a few months).
-After you finish paying the balance off, as long as you weren’t late with any payments, you’ll graduate to the regular Fingerhut Credit Account.
+After you finish paying the balance off, as long as you weren’t late with any payments, you’ll graduate to the regular Fingerhut Credit Card.
 The FreshStart program doesn’t report to the credit bureaus, but the regular account you’ll get afterward does.

-And if you’d like to get more information about your credit standing before you apply, you can check your latest credit score for free on WalletHub, the only website where credit scores and reports update daily.
+Ultimately, if you’d like to get more information about your credit standing before you apply, you can check your latest credit score for free on WalletHub, the only website where credit scores and reports update daily.